liferay/liferay-docs/discover/portal/articles/03-advanced-web-content-management/09-creating-teams-for-advanced-site-membership-management.markdown

 sets of users and permissions for site-specific functions.
 Teams are the preferred method for collecting permissions within a single site.
 Some common uses for Site Teams include:
-- Moderating site Wiki content, Message Boards messages, etc.
+- Moderating site Wiki content, Message Boards threads, etc.
 - Creating a group of bloggers
 - Editing a specific page in the site